 Get To Know Me

 A critical piece of mental health is understanding yourself and why you do what you do.
-This is influenced by your background, personality, and experiences.
-A good therapist will help you understand yourself better by looking at where you have been and where you are going.
+This self-awareness is deeply influenced by your background, personality, and life experiences.
+My role is to help you gain that understanding by exploring both your past and your hopes for the future.

-My journey into the world of mental health started as a high school senior taking AP Psychology.
-The textbook was the first textbook I ever enjoyed.
-I completed two bachelor’s degrees in International Studies and Linguistics.
-I learned to value the special relationship between language and thought as well as the way culture and communication intersect.
-Over the course of the past decade, I have lived in both China and Argentina; this has helped broaden my understanding of people, languages, and cultures different from my own.
+My own journey into mental health began in high school with an AP Psychology class; it was the first textbook I ever genuinely enjoyed.
+I went on to complete two bachelor’s degrees, in International Studies and Linguistics, which taught me to value the profound relationship between language and thought, as well as the intersection of culture and communication.
+Over the past decade, living in both China and Argentina has broadened my understanding of people from diverse backgrounds.

-When I’m not working, you might find me enjoying a cup of coffee at a cafe, reading a book, going to the beach, or hanging out with my partner and goofy golden retriever Gambit.
-I look forward to learning more about you.
+When I’m not working, you might find me enjoying a cup of coffee at a cafe, reading a book, going to the beach, or hanging out with my partner and our goofy golden retriever, Gambit.
+I look forward to learning more about you and your story.

 Relevant Experience

-• Attended multiple trainings with trauma specialists Bessel van der Kolk, Frank Anderson, and Richard Schwartz
+Having attended multiple trainings with trauma specialists Bessel van der Kolk, Frank Anderson, Gabor Maté, and Richard Schwartz

-• Familiarity with the therapeutic process and experience through attended therapy myself
+Familiarity with the therapeutic process and experience through attending therapy myself

 What You Can Expect From Therapy